WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 ## Signaling and Media Together

-One of the most fundamental design properties of SIP was the separation of signaling and media.
+One of the most fundamental design properties of SIP was the separation of signalling and media.
 This was fundamental to the success of SIP, since it enabled high quality, low latency media between endpoints inside of an enterprise or consumer domain.